sassy-crick/Singularity-Easybuild/README.md

 # Singularity-Easybuild
 Description:
 -----------
-Collection of Singularity definition files and scripts to create them for popular Linux Distributions like Debian (Buster, Bullseye and Bookworm), Centos (7 and 8), and Rocky (8.3, 8.4 and latest).
+Collection of Singularity definition files and scripts to create them for popular Linux Distributions like Debian (Buster, Bullseye and Bookworm), Centos (7), and Rocky (8.5 and latest).

 The definitions folder contains the successful Singularity Definition files, tested with version 3.5.3, 3.7.1, and CE-3.8.4 from Singularity, next to Apptainer/Singularity 3.8.5 , whereas the scripts folder contains the scripts to create the Singularity definition files which are based on EasyBuild.
 This version is using EasyBuild version 4.5.3.